2025 PeerTube Roadmap !

 This radical choice for simplicity came at a price: we had to refocus the Framalibre directory on digital tools.
 The previous version wanted to open up to free culture, objects and structures.
 But the problem with doing a bit of everything is that it’s hard to do everything well: presenting all open source resources meant multiplying menus and categories, while increasing the complexity of creating a listing.

 The new Framalibre site is deliberately bare bones.
 It welcomes you with a page displaying tags (the most frequently used search terms) and a search bar.
-Goodbye the meta-categories, categories, sub-categories and sub-category filters
+Goodbye the meta-categories, categories, sub-categories and sub-category filters… In short, the tree structure inherited from the 2001 directory!

 Our aim is to respond as quickly as possible to your need to find free software to do what you need to do, or to find an alternative to the service provided by the web giants that you want to free yourself from: you search, you find.